arencrg/shoppingcarttutorial/README.md

 --------

-If you have any questions, shoot me a message at arencancode@gmail.com or slide into my Twitter DMs @euroCLANGuages ;-)
+If you have any questions, shoot me a message at arencancode@gmail.com or slide into my Twitter DMs @euroCLANGuages ;-) I would really appreciate new coding buddies, hahaha!